-Marketing is an often overlooked part of the beef business, but is still an extremely important part of making a profit.
+We often talk about the phrase, "you can't improve what you don't measure".
+Perhaps another phrase that is just as important is that you can't capitalize on what you don't market.
 A sound marketing strategy allows a producer to capture added value in a group of calves.
-All too often, producers leave dollars on the table by not having a marketing plan in place prior to the day calves are ready to be sold.
-How often do we pull in at a restaurant while traveling because they had good advertisement on the interstate?
-How often do we unknowingly make purchasing decisions based on a good marketing strategy in our everyday lives?
+All too often, producers leave dollars on the table by not having a marketing plan in place for a group of calves prior to the day they are ready to be sold.

-An analysis of the Mississippi Feeder Calf Board Sales to date was recently completed by my Master's student Elizabeth Caldwell.
-Some of you may have already heard of her results at the Mississippi Beef Agribition Sale.
-Look for more publications and information about her findings in upcoming Beef Extension publications.
-Perhaps one of the most interesting outcomes of this analysis was that buyers paid more for groups of cattle with a known status.
+An analysis of the Mississippi Feeder Calf Board Sales was recently completed, and perhaps one of the most interesting outcomes of this analysis was that buyers paid more for groups of cattle with a known status.
 For example, buyers paid a premium for calves with known implant status, calves that were implanted and those not implanted, than for calves where that information wasn't reported.
 In other words, buyers were willing to pay a premium for knowledge.
 This is an important point to remember when developing a strategy.